 Business Tax Exemptions in Florida

-Your business may qualify for tax exemptions that could help you save money if you are charged a Florida sales tax on your electric bill.
-Certain types of exemptions may qualify your business for a refund.
+Your business may qualify for tax exemptions or incentives that could help you save money if you are charged a Florida sales tax on your electric bill.
+Certain types of exemptions may qualify your Florida business for a refund.

 Agriculture

-Electricity used for the production or processing of farm products on a farm is exempt from sales tax.
+Electricity used for the production or processing of farm products on a farm qualifies for a sales tax exemption in Florida.

 View PDF